Force

 Key features

-• Relies on psychological influence and audience management for successful execution
+• Emphasizes psychological aspects and audience management

 Pros